The Vegetarian by Han Kang | Body as last determination

 However, a large number of female readers all over the world focused on Han’s critique of patriarchy.
 Many even welcomed The Vegetarian as a new ecofeminist manifesto.
 The protagonist of the novel sees vegetarianism as a way to harm nothing while asserting her identity and freedom.

-For American feminist Andrée Collar,
+For American feminist Andrée Collard,

 under patriarchy as a social order, nature, animals and women are objectified, owned and are subject to male control over their reproductive systems.